imM-Ali/imM-Ali/README.md

 - 🌱 Proficient with Java/Python/C#.

-- 👯 Looking to help teams with **Machine Learning, Data Analytics, Software Development and Cloud Solutions**
+- 👯 Looking to help teams with **Machine Learning, Data Analytics, Web App Development and Cloud/Desktop solutions**

 - 📫 How to reach me **alishahzaib90@gmail.com**